How is music protected in copyright?

 If the work is under copyright, permission is needed from those who hold the copyright before you can make your own arrangement of the work.

-MPA online has a short notice about arranging music, go to - https://mpaonline.org.uk/ and search 'musical arrangement'
+There is a short notice at MPA Online about arranging music, where you can search 'musical arrangement'

 https://www.copyrightuser.org/ '28 The Musician and the Machine' - to find the page go to this link and search 'musician and the machine'